How You Should Test Your Mobile App? Tips & Tricks!

 4. Go for Focus Groups

 The research is conducted either in a laboratory or in natural surroundings like street surveys or student classrooms.
-The researchers will target everything from branding, user experience, the effect of color, attitudes, behaviours etc.
+The researchers will target everything from branding, user experience, the effect of color, attitudes, behaviors etc.

 A focus group study transports your testing into the psychological zone of customer behavior.
 Don’t forget, this method can prove costly and cost you a hefty sum per session, so plan accordingly.